-Covered individuals are persons who have requested accommodations, opposed unlawful practices, or participated in proceedings related to employment discrimination based on race, color, religion, sex (including gender identity and pregnancy), national origin, age, disability, or genetic information.
-Protections are also extended to individuals based on sexual orientation and parental status pursuant to Executive Order and Department of Labor policy.
+Covered individuals are persons who have requested accommodations, opposed unlawful practices, or participated in proceedings related to employment discrimination based on race (including dress and grooming), color, national origin (including ethnicity or ancestry, accent, and use of a language other than English), religion or religious creed (including reasonable accommodation of religious beliefs or practices), physical or mental disability (including reasonable accommodation of physical or mental disability), genetic information, sex (including pregnancy, childbirth, lactation, abortion, and related medical conditions and procedures), sexual orientation, gender identity, gender expression, intersex conditions, age, and parental status.
 Individuals who have a close association with someone who has engaged in such protected activity also are covered individuals.
-For example, it is illegal to take adverse action against an employee because his spouse participated in employment discrimination proceedings.
-Individuals who have brought attention to violations of law other than employment discrimination are not covered individuals for purposes of anti-discrimination retaliation laws.
-Individuals may have recourse under the anti-retaliation provisions of those other laws, but not under the laws enforced through the federal sector EEO process.
+For example, it is illegal to take adverse action against an employee because their spouse participated in employment discrimination proceedings.
+Individuals who have brought attention to violations of law other than employment discrimination are not covered individuals for purposes of antidiscrimination retaliation laws.
+Individuals may have recourse under the antiretaliation provisions of those other laws, but not under the laws enforced through the federal sector EEO process.
 For example, "whistleblowers" who raise ethical, financial, or other concerns unrelated to employment discrimination are not protected by laws applicable to federal employees and applicants.

 What is an adverse action prohibited by EEO statutes, regulations and/or policies?